ckxng/avbooth-docs/proposed-updates.md

 ## Proposal Summary

-1. Merge Aux 1 and Aux 2.
+1. Create the external group mix, which then routes to Aux 1 and Aux 2.
 2. Set channels present in the live show to post mixes.
 3. Pull unneeded inputs from the Fx1 send to prevent accidental reverb on non-choral parts.
 4. Add the ceiling mics to a DCA to simplify strip assignment

 ## Inputs and Mixing

-The proposed routing improves the operation of the board by leveraging post mixes on the aux and combining web and lobby mixes.
-Since we are all-vocal, we generally want the same mix in the lobby as we have on the stream.
+The proposed routing improves the operation of the board by leveraging post mixes on the external group and then sending that signal to web and lobby mixes.
+Since we are all-vocal, we generally want the same mix in the lobby as we have on the stream, but we still want to retain control of the final level.

-The web/lobby mix would require very little adjustment once set.
-Tweaks to individual main mix levels in-service (such as minor adjustments due to quiet announcers or enthusiastic singers) would then trickle down to the web/lobby mix automatically.
+The external group mix would require very little adjustment once set.
+Tweaks to individual main mix levels in-service (such as minor adjustments due to quiet announcers or enthusiastic singers) would then trickle down to the external group mix automatically.

+The final web and lobby levels can still be set separately on their respective aux.

 ![Inputs and Mixing Draft](img/inputs-and-mixing-draft.excalidraw.png)